Celebrating 18th cycle

-Going for Growth – a programme for ambitious female entrepreneurs who are seeking to increase revenue, create employment, and explore new market opportunities – is accepting applications for its 18th cycle.
+Going for Growth – a programme for ambitious female entrepreneurs who are seeking to increase revenue, create employment, and explore new market opportunities – launched its 18th cycle.

 The programme to aid female business owners in all sectors is supported by Enterprise Ireland and KPMG and is free of charge for those selected to participate.
 More than 1,000 women have completed Going for Growth since it started in 2008.